Jefdeniel/Work5/README.md

    2. API: `http://localhost:8000/api`
 7. after seeding you can try to login with **jefdeniel@icloud.com** and pw: **admin**

-Resetting your database, redo migrations and seed at once with `python manage.py reset_and_migrate_seed` from backend folder
+Resetting your database, redo migrations and seed at once with `python manage.py reset_and_migrate_seed` from backend folder.
+All possible commands are in the files themselves in /backend/calendar_app/management